GhorbaniF/4CSeqEnhancerDetection/README.md

 - You can adjust 4C prameters in conf.yml file based on your experimental setup (e.g., genomes can be mm9, mm10, hg19, hg38)
 - To set the Y axis of the coverage plots, which are generated in /outF/PLOTS/ folder, we need to edit the relevant parameters at the end of the conf.yml file

+With these steps we will generate the coverage plot for TBP using the three replicates:

 ### Step3: peakC to call significant peaks: